 “Deep calls to deep in the roar of your waterfalls; all your waves and breakers have swept over me…Put your hope in God, for I will yet praise him, my Savior and my God.”
 (Psalm 42:7, 11).

-Many martyrs have died praising the Lord.
+Many martyrs died praising the Lord.
 It is a gift of his grace.
 Through fire and water, praise came forth from them.
 By the power of the Holy Spirit, may he give us the same grace.